 According to a Wall Street Journal interview with Wharton psychologist Adam Grant, ambiverts make up between half and two-thirds of the population.

 This is good news, because ambiverts win at life and business.
 The "ambivert advantage" scientifically explains how ambiverts combine the best of both sides.
 In one of several such studies, ambiverts achieved higher sales productivity than introverts or extraverts—in some cases, twice as much.
-Because ambiverts can listen as well as assert themselves, they're ideal sales people, coworkers, business owners and leaders.
+Because ambiverts can listen as well as assert themselves, they're ideal salespeople, coworkers, business owners, and leaders.

 To be sure, diehard introverts and extraverts do exist, but they're exceptions, and they may be worse for it.
 Furthermore, extreme leanings could be the result of what psychologist Carol Dweck calls a "fixed mindset."

-Over several decades, research by Dweck and others has differentiated between growth mindset—believing you can cultivate your qualities and personality with effort—and fixed mindset—conviction that you have a limited amount of intelligence or talent, a certain personality, an immutable character.
+Over several decades, research by Dweck and others has differentiated between growth mindset—believing you can cultivate your qualities and personality with effort—and fixed mindset—conviction that you have a limited amount of intelligence or talent, a certain personality, and immutable character.

-A recent study positioned fixed mindset as "self-as-story": you believe you're a certain way; that's just how you are.
+A recent study positioned fixed mindset as "self-as-story": You believe you're a certain way; that's just how you are.
 It's the story you tell yourself about you.
 The study explained, as an example, that "a person who conceptualizes themselves as introverted may have difficulty recognizing or remembering their own extraverted behavior, or they may avoid potentially stressful social situations and come to live in an increasingly insular world."

 After taking some personality tests in college, I decided I was an introvert.
 I noticed that the more I saw myself as an introvert, the more introverted I became.
 At 18, I thought I was the life of the party.
 At 25, I almost convinced myself that I was psychologically incapable of giving speeches.